 How to Pack a Bear Can

 All of your food and anything with a scent (i.e. all toiletries including toothpaste, chapstick, and soap) will need to fit in the canister, so you may have to be more strategic about the amount and type of food you bring.
 Choose dense, high-calorie food with minimal packaging.
 Meal planning and pre-measuring amounts can also help save space.
 More useful packing tips can be found here.

 For proper balance and comfort, try to place the canister in the center of your pack and close to your back.
 If you are not used to carrying a bear canister, you may have to rearrange your normal packing system to fit everything comfortably in your backpack.

 Bears are extremely smart and canisters are designed to keep them out, so opening and closing bear cans can be complex.
 Practicing how to use your canister before your trip is a good idea.
 (This is also a good time to make sure all your food and toiletries fit inside.)

 Make sure to check the canister manufacturer’s instructions on how to properly use and store each option.
 Bear cans are successful at keeping food away from bears only if they are used properly.

 Here are some general guidelines:

-- For hard-sided canisters, make sure you leave it closed and locked correctly, and stash it at least 100 yards from your—or anyone else’s—shelter.
+- For hard-sided canisters, make sure you leave it closed and locked correctly, and stash it at least 100 feet downwind from your—or anyone else’s—shelter, and ideally in a nook or cranny (for example, between tree roots or under a bush).
 Don’t put it near a cliff or water source to prevent a bear from knocking it over the ledge or into the water.